Oroville Hospital uses Telemedicine to Get You Connected With Your Doctors and Specialists

 Joyce White, RN, has been the Telemedicine Site Coordinator for Oroville Hospital Telemedicine since its inception in 1999.
 She is experienced in both inpatient and outpatient case management and coordinating medical and community support services for optimal continuity of care.
 She also works closely with telemedicine advocates throughout the State including the Anthem Blue Cross Telemedicine Network, the California Center for Connected Health, and the University of California Health Systems to facilitate patient access to specialty care.

-For more information about telemedicine services, please contact us by email at firstname.lastname@example.org or call 530-532-8271.
+For more information about Telemedicine Services, please contact us at Oroville Hospital by calling 530-532-8271 or email at firstname.lastname@example.org.